bitcoin-sv/arc/doc/README.md

     [*] --> UNKNOWN
     UNKNOWN --> RECEIVED: Transaction validation passed
-    UNKNOWN --> ERROR: Transaction validation failed
+    UNKNOWN --> QUEUED: Transaction could not be transmitted\n to metamorph within timeout duration QUEUED --> RECEIVED: Transaction received by metamorph UNKNOWN --> ERROR: Transaction validation failed
-    RECEIVED --> STORED: Transaction has been stored in ARC STORED --> ANNOUNCED_TO_NETWORK: Transaction ID has been announced to P2P network via an INV message ANNOUNCED_TO_NETWORK --> REQUESTED_BY_NETWORK: Peer has requested the transaction with a GETDATA message REQUESTED_BY_NETWORK --> SENT_TO_NETWORK: Transaction has been sent to peer SENT_TO_NETWORK --> REJECTED: Peer has sent a REJECT message SENT_TO_NETWORK --> SEEN_IN_ORPHAN_MEMPOOL: Peer has sent a 'missing inputs' message.
+    RECEIVED --> STORED: Transaction has been stored in ARC STORED --> ANNOUNCED_TO_NETWORK: Transaction ID has been announced to\n P2P network via an INV message ANNOUNCED_TO_NETWORK --> REQUESTED_BY_NETWORK: Peer has requested the transaction\n with a GETDATA message REQUESTED_BY_NETWORK --> SENT_TO_NETWORK: Transaction has been sent to peer SENT_TO_NETWORK --> REJECTED: Peer has sent a REJECT message SENT_TO_NETWORK --> SEEN_IN_ORPHAN_MEMPOOL: Peer has sent a 'missing inputs' message.
-    SENT_TO_NETWORK --> ACCEPTED_BY_NETWORK: The transaction has been accepted by peer on the ZMQ interface.
+    SENT_TO_NETWORK --> ACCEPTED_BY_NETWORK: The transaction has been accepted\n by peer on the ZMQ interface.
-    SEEN_IN_ORPHAN_MEMPOOL --> ACCEPTED_BY_NETWORK: All parent transactions have been received by peer ACCEPTED_BY_NETWORK --> SEEN_ON_NETWORK: ARC has received Transaction ID announcement from another peer SEEN_ON_NETWORK --> MINED: Transaction ID was included in a BLOCK message MINED --> [*]
+    SEEN_IN_ORPHAN_MEMPOOL --> ACCEPTED_BY_NETWORK: All parent transactions\n have been received by peer
+    ACCEPTED_BY_NETWORK --> SEEN_ON_NETWORK: ARC has received Transaction ID\n announcement from another peer
+    SEEN_ON_NETWORK --> MINED: Transaction ID was included in a BLOCK message MINED --> [*]
 ```